alexspirgel/sass-flexbox-grid/README.md

 `gutter-vertical` | number | `0px` | Vertical distance between grid items.

 ## Notes
-* Gutters will only add spacing between the items within the grid by design.
-If space between grid items and the boundary of the grid wrapper is needed, it is easily achievable by adding padding directly to the grid wrapper.
+* Gutters will only add spacing between items by design.
+If space between grid items and the grid wrapper is needed, it can be achieved by adding padding directly to the grid wrapper.

 ## Known Issues
 * None